julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 Why would we end there?

 **Josie:**
-Well, it’s been… 75 minutes, and I’m getting hungry.
+Well, it’s been about 80 minutes, and there’s only about a page left, so… Pitter patter.
+I’m getting hungry.

 **Mia:**
-Ok, but… I haven’t finished writing it yet.
-I still don’t know how to pull this all together.
-It’s a tale told by an idiot, full of sound and…
+Ok, but… I don’t even know where to *start*, how am I supposed to end it?

 **Josie:**
 Someone has to die, right?
-Is that it?
-I’m surprised I made it this long.
-I thought I’d be dead by page 35.

 **Mia:**
 Well I’m not going to kill you off!

 **Josie:**
-Is it a tragedy or isn’t it? *All our yesterdays have lighted fools the way to dusty death…* right?
+I thought I’d be dead by page 35.
+Is it a tragedy or isn’t it?

 **Mia:**
-I don’t know… What page are we on?

-**Josie:**
-There’s only a few pages left, so… Pitter patter.
-It’s time to out out that brief candle!

-**Mia:**
 There’s a french phrase — *La petit mort?* — which means *the little death*.
 It usually refers to an orgasm.

 **Josie:**
-Oh, are we circling back to *all theater is pornography*?
-That could work.
+A *happy ending*, you might say?
 This “rising action,” so “serious, and complete, and of a certain magnitude,” brings us to a “climax” and then denouement.

 **Mia:**
 Denouement means “the untying”.
 The untying of our limbs?
+I just can’t make all the pieces fit.
+What’s the script say?

 **Josie:**
-A *happy ending*, you might say?
+The script just ended, but I have an idea.

 **Mia:**
-I wanted to write a tragedy, but here we are, and I just can’t make all the pieces fit.

-**Josie:**
-Well… You don’t have to, right?

-**Mia:**
 What?

-**Josie:**
-you’ve heard that phrase, Deus Ex Machina?

-**Mia:**
-Sure: God from a machine.
-Aristotle hates that shit.

-**Josie:**
-Aristotle’s just some dead guy, what does he know?
-Check this out.
+What are you doing?

-*[she has a remote control, and lands a tiny helicopter on stage.
-It’s carrying a fortune cookie.
-Josie starts playing, then over top of it…]*
+*[Josie has a remote control, and lands a tiny helicopter on stage]*

+What is this?
+Is that… a helicopter?
+We can’t just…

+**Josie *[starts playing a song]*:**
+It’s carrying something!

 **Mia *[reading]*:**
-That’s it?
-A fortune cookie? *“All that we are, is the result of what we have done.”*
+A fortune cookie?
+“Deus Ex Machina” *[turns it over]* “Your lucky numbers are…”

 **Josie:**
-It’s a callback!
+God From a Machine!
+It’s classic, right?
+This is the finale, we should play it together!

 **Mia:**
-You’re not taking this seriously!
-I want this show to effect people — change them somehow!
-If we don’t get the ending right… what was the point?!
+The finale?!
+I’m not ready!

 **Josie:**
-It’s just theater!
-There is no *right* ending, there’s just the last thing we do!
-Let’s make it something we enjoy!

-**Mia:**
-But what’s the point?!
-When we walk off this stage, we both die!
-Or… our characters…

-**Josie:**
-It has to happen sometime!
-I’m already playing the finale!
-Are you going to join me, or am I doing it alone?

-**Mia:**
-In the end, don’t we all die alone?

-**Josie:**
-Not if you pick up that bass, and play with me!
-The lights are already starting to change!

-**Mia:**
-I don’t know my part!

-**Josie:**
-You’ll figure it out!

-*[lights change, big music finale, lights out, the end]*
+Neither am I!

+*[a song that combines Josie’s Blame It On The Rodeo, with Mia’s poetry.
+Stuff like…]*

+*The essential condition for a kiss is that lips meet.
+There is no special technique required.
+All the places that can be kissed can also be bitten: her shoulder, breast, her upper lip, interior mouth, and eyes.
+And in the absence of other forces we experience weightlessness.*

+*Not a mind inside a carcass, but a body with a story… full of blood and memories…*

+*Eros the melter of limbs (now again) stirs me / Sweetbitter unmanageable creature who steals in —*